Embezzlement Lawyer Protecting Your Rights and Freedoms

 If you are contacted by a government agency because you are under investigation or about to be charged with embezzlement, it is critical that you contact the Law Office of Diane C. Bass, A Professional Law Corporation immediately.

-The initial 1-hour case evaluation is free of charge for all new clients looking to learn more about their legal options and how best to proceed in their court proceedings.
+The initial 1-hour case evaluation for all new clients looking to learn more about their legal options and how best to proceed in their court proceedings.
 If you would like to speak with one of the most well-respected defense lawyers about your pending embezzlement case, please contact the Law Office of Diane C. Bass by calling 949-577-8368.